Young preteen girl in glasses wearing braces smiles at the camera on a summer day.

 Power chains are just one example of how modern orthodontics combines scientific principles with practical application to achieve better patient outcomes.
 The technology continues evolving, with newer materials offering improved comfort, durability, and aesthetic options for patients who prefer less visible treatment components.

 Our experience at Clemente Orthodontics demonstrates that power chains work best when integrated into comprehensive treatment plans tailored to each patient’s unique needs.
 As the number one Invisalign® provider in New York and New Jersey, treating more patients with advanced orthodontic technology than 99% of providers nationwide, we understand when traditional braces with power chains offer advantages over other treatment options.
-Contact us at (845) 638-6646 for New City, (201) 484-0600 for Woodcliff Lake, or (201) 447-2888 for Ridgewood, or schedule your consultation online.
+Schedule your consultation to learn more about how power chains and other orthodontic techniques can help you achieve your perfect smile.

 Medically reviewed by: